Shop and Save on New York State Health Insurance

 “Subjects might be grabbing cheeseburgers and large fries along with their diet sodas,” Mehta said.
 “It is possible that diet sodas are not the culprit.
 It may be the other items that people consume along with it.”

 “That being said, there is always the possibility that there is indeed something in diet sodas that can cause vascular problems,” Mehta added.
 This is already the second study that links diet sodas with health issues.
 A previous study tied diet sodas to an increased risk for metabolic syndrome, another risk factor for heart problems and stroke.
+With ongoing uncertainty, maintaining health insurance coverage is essential for navigating potential health risks related to diet choices.

 Tags: |